 4.2.5. disseminate contact and other information concerning Domain Name registrations in the TLD(s).

 4.3.
-The Registry Operator shall accept applications and/or requests for the registration of Domain Names made by Registrar on a “first-come first-served” basis in response to electronic requests submitted with the Registry Operator via the Shared Registry System, unless as defined and described otherwise in the TLD Policies and/or Launch Program for a particular TLD.
+The Registry Operator shall accept requests for the registration of Domain Names made by Registrar on a “first-come first-served” basis in response to electronic requests submitted with the Registry Operator via the Shared Registry System, unless as defined and described otherwise in the TLD Policies for a particular TLD.

-More in particular, Registry Operator shall not accept applications and/or requests for the registration of a Domain Name that are excluded under the TLD Policies, and in particular Domain Names that are contained on the list of Registry Reserved Names (as defined in the respective TLD Policies).
+More in particular, Registry Operator shall not accept requests for the registration of a Domain Name that are excluded under the TLD Policies, and in particular Domain Names that are contained on the list of Registry Reserved Names (as defined in the respective TLD Policies).

 4.4.
-The Registry Operator shall make available on the Registry Web Site, and in particular the section reserved for accredited registrars, any applicable fees charged by the Registry Operator to the Registrar for the Application for the registration of a Domain Name, the validation of such Applications, the registration, renewal, reactivation, transfer of and/or other transactions relating to Domain Names, including fees payable in the context of rights protection mechanisms organised for and within each of the TLDs.
+The Registry Operator shall make available on the Registry Website, and in particular the section reserved for accredited registrars, any applicable fees charged by the Registry Operator to the Registrar for the registration, renewal, restore and/or other transactions relating to Domain Names, including fees payable in the context of rights protection mechanisms organised for and within each of the TLDs.
+A list of current fees for the basic transactions is attached under Annex 2.

 4.5.
 The Registry Operator shall provide the Registrar throughout the term of this Agreement reasonable telephone and e-mail support for dealing with engineering and operational issues encountered by the Registrar when using the Shared Registry System, and the WHOIS Service.
-Such support shall be available between the hours of 9:00 to 17:00 CET (or CEST when applicable) on business days in Belgium at the telephone numbers and email addresses communicated from time to time by the Registry Operator to the Registrar.
+Such support shall be available between the hours of 9:00 to 12:00 and 14:00 to 17:00 CET (or CEST when applicable) on business days in Belgium at the telephone numbers and e-mail addresses communicated from time to time by the Registry Operator to the Registrar.
 The Registry Operator shall not be obliged to render any support to Registrar’s Customers or prospective customers.

 Article 5.
-Specific Rights and Obligations in the context of the Rights Protection Mechanisms in the respective TLDs
+Specific Rights and Obligations in the context of the Rights Protection Mechanisms (RPM’s) in the respective TLDs

 5.1.
 The Registry Operator is entitled to put in place processes and procedures in order to avoid infringements of intellectual property rights in the TLDs.
 In the context of these rights protection mechanisms, the Registry Operator shall render the following services: